 Sticky dreads are a clear sign of residue and product build-up.
-A few months into my dreadlock journey, I started using a new clarifying shampoo.
+A few months into my dreadlock journey, I started using a natural clarifying shampoo.

 The first time I did, I noticed that once my hair got dry, my hands felt like they had a left-over film or soap of some kind.
 It’s difficult to describe but my first assumption was that I hadn’t rinsed the shampoo out all the way.

 The second and third time I used this shampoo, I felt the same thing, except I was extra diligent about rinsing them thoroughly those times.
 I ended up switching to a different shampoo and my locs have felt super clean ever since.
 I’m not sure why a clarifying shampoo was leaving a lot of residue but it was obvious to me that I had to stop using it.